godeploy/PL-100/Instructions/Labs/lab06-power-bi.md

 ## Detailed steps

-### Exercise 1: Create Power BI Report
+### Exercise 1: Prepare environment & data

-**Objective:** In this exercise, you will create a Power BI report based on data from Common Data Service database.
+**Objective:** In this exercise, you will install and configure Power BI Desktop and configure a connection to Common Data Service.

+> [!IMPORTANT]
+> If you do not have required permissions to install desktop applications or experience difficulties in configuring Power BI Desktop and connecting it to the data, follow **Exercise 4: Import sample data** and then continue on **Exercise 2** but using Power BI service instead of Power BI Desktop.

 #### Task 1: Configure Power BI Desktop